jathavaan/k-ball/README.md

   The player dashboard supports infinite scrolling for effortless exploration, with a "Scroll to Top" button for quick navigation.
 - **Responsive Design:**
-  The application is fully responsive, providing an optimized experience across all screen sizes and devices.
+  The application is responsive, providing an optimized experience across multiple screen sizes and devices.
 - **Keyboard Navigation:**
   All interactive elements should be tabable, allowing users to navigate the application using only keyboard controls.